ArashPartow/exprtk/readme.txt

 desired over the strength reduced form.
 In these situations it is best to turn off strength reduction optimisations  or to use a type with  a larger numerical bound.

+(8) Stack And Node Depth Check
+ExprTk  incorporates   a  recursive   descent  parser.
+When  parsing expressions comprising inner sub-expressions, the recursive nature  of the parsing process causes the stack to grow.
+If the expression causes the stack to grow  beyond the stack size  limit, this would lead  to a stackoverflow  and  its  associated  stack  corruption  and   security vulnerability issues.

+Similarly to parsing, evaluating an expression may cause the stack  to grow.
+Such things like user defined functions, composite functions and the general nature of the AST  being evaluated can cause the stack  to grow,  and may  result in  potential stackoverflow  issues as  denoted above.

+ExprTk provides a set of checks that prevent both of the above denoted problems at  compile time.
+These check  rely on  two specific  limits being set on the parser instance, these limits are:

+   1. max_stack_depth (default:   400)
+   2. max_node_depth  (default: 10000)

+The following demonstrates how these two parser parameters can be set:

+   parser_t parser;

+   parser.set_max_stack_depth(100);
+   parser.set_max_node_depth(200);

+In  the above  code, during  parsing if  the stack  depth reaches  or exceeds  100 levels,  the parsing  process will  immediately halt  and return with a failure.
+Similarly, during synthesizing the  AST nodes, if the  compilation process  detects an  AST tree  depth exceeding 200 levels the parsing process will halt and return a parsing failure.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~